RealLadyDog/RealLadyDog/README.md

 <div align="center">

 # 🩵About Me🩵
 Hello!
 I'm Lady.
 From Lady and the Tramp.
 My birthday is November 9.
 I am VERY related to Lady and the Tramp.
+<p align="center">

+# About Pony Town

+I'm always offtab (not always) on Pony Town.

+I don't like getting covered by people. (-if permitted for friends)

 I really love cuddle piles and hugs.

-<p align="center">
+If you see me in the library or in the bakery talking to someone or my friends.
+(Yes, I am active in those areas!)
+Try to interact with me!
+I don't mind! unless you read the cautions.

 # 🩵Interest🧡
 Usually loves to draw, watch, play games, listen to music, and sleep!

 My favorite colors are cyan and orange, which I love both. 🩵🧡

+I love dinosaurs and animals (not bugs).

 # ⚠️Caution☢️
 My Lady's skin is not well permitted to be copied.